 17 feet: SDIC continues to monitor levels and reviews emergency procedures.
 Toe Drains and Relief Wells are monitored.
 Sublevee sluice gates to be closed.
 Jackson Creek Diversion boards to be removed to divert Jackson Creek into the Santosh Slough.

 18 feet: SDIC notifies USACE, Columbia County, Multnomah County, Scappoose Fire District, and State emergency officials of current conditions.
 Regular updates to agencies and personnel as needed.
 Initial public notice made to residents and community.
 First ask for community volunteers, and an up-to-date list created.
 Regular updates posted on SDIC web page.
 SDIC continues to monitor levels and reviews emergency procedures.
 Toe Drains and Relief Wells are monitored.
+If sub-levee sluice gates are closed; water levels should be monitored behind the sub-levee, as well as the overflow spillway for proper operation if needed.

 20 feet: Residents notified daily of current conditions via web page and email.
 Daily levee inspections begin.
 Agencies updated twice a day or more as needed.
 Local resources placed on standby for supplies.
 Meet with volunteers for training.
 Updates to community continue daily or more as needed.
 Multnomah County Emergency Management or Columbia County Emergency Management along with Oregon Emergency Management may request assistance from the Oregon National Guard.